Lyme Disease Awareness & Treatment Oldsmar, Florida

-The disease, which is usually contracted through tick bites, is heavily concentrated in the northeast but Florida isn’t immune to ticks or Lyme disease.
+The disease, which is usually contracted through tick bites, is heavily concentrated in the northeast, but Florida isn’t immune to ticks or Lyme disease.

 If caught early enough, Lyme disease can be treated with antibiotics.
-However, some people don’t have the common symptoms and are misdiagnosed, which can lead to chronic Lyme disease and turn someone’s life upside down.
+However, some people don’t have the typical symptoms and are misdiagnosed, which can lead to chronic Lyme disease and turn someone’s life upside down.